hassyGo/N3LP/README.md

 3) ./run the command "n3lp", and then the seq2seq model training starts (currently)

 ## Projects using N3LP ##
+Feel free to tell me (hassy@logos.t.u-tokyo.ac.jp) if you are using N3LP or have any questions!
 * Tree-to-Sequence Attentional Neural Machine Translation
 Paper: http://arxiv.org/abs/1603.06075<br>
 Code: https://github.com/tempra28/tree2seq